GuillaumeFalourd/assert-command-line-output/README.md

 This action will compare (using [diff](http://www.linuxguide.it/command_line/linux-manpage/do.php?file=diff)) a _command line output_ (success or error) to a _file content_ located on the repository.

-*Note: This action gather the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)*.

 * * *

 ## 📚 Usage